Mental health during the COVID-19 pandemic: Suicides

 The pandemic triggered concern over increased suicides, caused by social isolation due to quarantine and social-distancing guidelines, fear, and unemployment and financial factors.
 A 2020 study reported that suicide rates were either the same or lower than before the pandemic began, especially in higher income countries, as often happens in crises.

 The number of crisis hotlines calls increased, and some countries established new hotlines.
 For example, Ireland launched a new hotline aimed at older generations that received around 16,000 calls in its first month in March 2020.
 The Kids Helpline in the Australian state of Victoria reported a 184% increase in calls from suicidal teenagers between early December 2020 and late May 2021.

 A March 2020 survey of over 700,000 people in the UK reported that 1 in 10 people had suicidal thoughts as a result of lockdown.
 Charities such as the Martin Gallier Project as of November 2020 had intervened in 1,024 suicides during the pandemic.

 Suicide cases remained constant or decreased, although the best evidence is often delayed.
 According to a study conducted on twenty-one high and upper-middle-income countries in April–July 2020, the number of suicides remained static.
 These results were attributed to factors, including the composition of mental health support, financial assistance, family/community support, use of technology to connect, and time spent with family members.
 Despite this, isolation, fear, stigma, abuse, and economic fallout increased.
 Self-reported levels of depression, anxiety, and suicidal thoughts were elevated during lockdown, according to evidence from several countries, but did not appear to have increased suicides.

 According to CDC surveys conducted in June 2020, 10.7 percent of adults aged 18 and up said they had seriously considered suicide in the previous 30 days.
 They ranged in age from 18 to 24 and were classified as members of minority racial/ethnic groups, unpaid caregivers, and essential workers.

 Few studies have been conducted to examine suicides in low- and lower-middle-income countries.
-WHO stated, “in 2016, low- and middle-income countries accounted for 79 percent of global suicides.”
+WHO stated, "in 2016, low- and middle-income countries accounted for 79 percent of global suicides."
 This is because of registration system limitations, and lack of real-time suicide data.

 Middle income Myanmar and Tunisia were studied along with low-income Malawi.
-The study reported that, “In Malawi, there was reportedly a 57% increase in January–August 2020, compared with January–August 2019, and in Tunisia, there was a 5% increase in March–May 2020, compared with March–May, 2019.
-By contrast, in Myanmar, there was a 2% decrease in January–June 2020, compared with January–June 2019.”
+The study reported that, "In Malawi, there was reportedly a 57% increase in January–August 2020, compared with January–August 2019, and in Tunisia, there was a 5% increase in March–May 2020, compared with March–May, 2019.
+By contrast, in Myanmar, there was a 2% decrease in January–June 2020, compared with January–June 2019."

-Factors

 Damage to the economy is associated with higher suicide rates.
 The pandemic put many businesses on hold, led to reduced employment, and triggered a major stock market drop.

 Stigma is a primary cause.
 Frontline workers, the elderly, the homeless, migrants, and daily wage workers were more vulnerable.
 Stigma led to reported suicides in infected individuals in Bangladesh and India.